supabase/dbdev/cli/README.md

 ## Example

-Head over to [the example pacakge](/examples/math) for an end-to-end example
+Head over to [the example package](/examples/math) for an end-to-end example

 - creating a user account
 - publishing a package
-- retreiving the pacakge
+- retrieving the package